datafaker-net/datafaker/docs/documentation/unique-values.md

     String secondUniqueInstrument = faker.unique().fetchFromYaml("music.instruments"); // "Clarinet"
     ```

-Note: Unique values are based on key and locale, so it's possible to get the same value if the locale is manually changed or if two different keys contain the same value.
+> **Note**: Unique values are based on key and locale, so it's possible to get the same value if the locale is manually changed or if two different keys contain the same value.

 If all possible values have been returned, an exception will be thrown.

 === "Java"

-    ``` java
+    ```java
     Faker faker = new Faker();
-    String firstUniqueInstrument = faker.unique().fetchFromYaml("music.instruments"); // "Ukelele"
+    String firstUniqueInstrument = faker.unique().fetchFromYaml("music.instruments"); // "Ukulele"
     ...
     String nthUniqueInstrument = faker.unique().fetchFromYaml("music.instruments"); // throws NoSuchElementException
     ```